creatis-myriad/2d-personalization-generated-data/README.md

 The Python notebook provides the generation of 2D images with infarcts with two simple models:
 - elliptical, represented by the intersection of one ellipse with the myocardium,
-- iterative spherical, represented by the random number of spheres intersected with myocardium.
+- iterative spherical, represented by the random number of spheres intersected with the myocardium.

 The learning process of parameters of the models is presented by the optimization algorithm CMA-ES.